 - Having a COVID-19 vaccination at the same time as the flu jab

-As Aotearoa emerges from its bubble, there’s a much bigger chance of catching the flu.
+With Aotearoa's borders open emerges from its bubble, there’s a much bigger chance of catching the flu.
 And, with international borders opening, we’ll see new and re-occurring strains of flu spreading in our communities.

 The flu can be serious and make people very unwell.
 It affects the whole body and can last up to a week or more.